Family Feud: Merchandise

 Since the show's premiere in 1976, many home versions of Family Feud have been released in various formats.
 Milton Bradley, Pressman Games, and Endless Games have all released traditional board games based on the show, while Imagination Entertainment released the program in a DVD game format.

 The game has been released in other formats by multiple companies; Coleco Adam released the first computer version of the show in 1983, and Sharedata followed in 1987 with versions for MS-DOS, Commodore 64, and Apple II computers.
-GameTek released versions for Nintendo Entertainment System, Super NES, Genesis, 3DO, and PC (on CD-ROM) between 1990 and 1995.
+GameTek released versions for Nintendo Entertainment System, Super NES, Genesis, 3DO, and IBM PC compatibles (on CD-ROM) between 1990 and 1995.
 Hasbro Interactive released a version in 2000 for the PC and PlayStation.
-In 2006, versions were released for PlayStation 2, Game Boy Advance, and PC.
+In 2006, versions were released for PlayStation 2, Game Boy Advance, and Microsoft Windows.
 Seattle-based Mobliss Inc. also released a mobile version of Family Feud that was available on Sprint, Verizon, and Cingular.
 Glu Mobile later released a newer mobile version of Family Feud for other carriers.

 In conjunction with Ludia, Ubisoft has published Family Feud video games for multiple platforms.
 The first of these was entitled Family Feud: 2010 Edition and was released for the Wii, Nintendo DS, and PC in September 2009.
 Ubisoft then released Family Feud Decades the next year, which featured sets and survey questions from television versions of all four decades the show has been on air.
 A third game, entitled Family Feud: 2012 Edition was released for the Wii and Xbox 360 in 2011.
 A fourth game, produced by Ubisoft and developed by Snap Finger Click, was released for the PlayStation 4, Xbox One, Nintendo Switch, and Stadia in 2020.

-In addition to the home games, a DVD set titled All-Star Family Feud starring Richard Dawson was released on January 8, 2008, by BCI Eclipse LLC Home Entertainment (under license from Fremantle USA) and featured a total of 43 segments taken from 21 special celebrity episodes from the original ABC/syndicated versions on its four discs, uncut and remastered from original 2” videotapes for optimal video presentation and sound quality.
+In addition to the home games, a DVD set titled All-Star Family Feud starring Richard Dawson was released on January 8, 2008, by BCI Eclipse LLC Home Entertainment (under license from Fremantle USA) and featured a total of 43 segments taken from 21 special celebrity episodes from the original ABC/syndicated versions on its four discs, uncut and remastered from original 2" videotapes for optimal video presentation and sound quality.
 It was reissued as The Best of All-Star Family Feud on February 2, 2010.